Desktop47-02.jpg

 OSTUNI

-Puglia produces half of all the olive oil in Italy, so it is no surprise that there are miles upon miles of olive trees.
-On our way to Lecce, we went to the Masseria Brancati, hoping to see Il Grande Vecchio (The Great Elder), the oldest olive tree in the country, estimated to be more than 3000 years old.
-Unfortunately, it was not open for a full tour and tasting when we arrived.
-However, we saw the ever-elusive elder’s “cousin,” about 2000 years old (second slide) and were amazed to discover that these millennials still produce olives!
-Make sure to call in advance for a tour.
+Puglia produces half of all the olive oil in Italy, so it’s no surprise the landscape stretches into miles upon miles of olive trees.
+On our way to Lecce, we stopped at Masseria Brancati, hoping to see Il Grande Vecchio (The Great Elder), believed to be the oldest olive tree in Italy—over 3,000 years old.

 LECCE

-• Piazza del Duomo: One of many beautiful limestone squares in Lecce, home to another important church, the Cattedrale dell’Assunzione della Virgine.
+• Piazza del Duomo: One of Lecce’s many beautiful limestone squares, it is home to the Cattedrale dell’Assunzione della Virgine, another essential stop in the city’s architectural crown.

-• Porta Napoli: A landmark defensive archway featuring four ornate columns and pediment featuring the insignia of Charles V and Lecce.
+• Porta Napoli: A commanding defensive archway, flanked by four ornate columns and crowned with a pediment bearing the insignia of Charles V and Lecce.

-We spent so much time at the beach during our stay in the Bari/Brindisi areas ( A Week in Puglia - Part I ) that we chose not to venture out of Lecce during our three day stay.
-However, Gallipoli and Otranto would be good options if you are looking to venture out of town.
+We spent so much time at the beach during our stay in the Bari/Brindisi areas (A Week in Puglia – Part I) that we decided not to venture beyond Lecce during our three-day stay.
+That said, if you’re inclined to explore, Gallipoli and Otranto make excellent day trips.

 DINING

-It is not difficult to find excellent cuisine in Puglia, where the food is straightforward, meaning that the quality of local and seasonal ingredients is what’s at the core.
-As one might expect from the longest strip of coastline in all of Italy, seafood is naturally the star player.
+It is not difficult to find excellent cuisine in Puglia, where food is straightforward, seasonal, and deeply rooted in local tradition.
+With the longest stretch of coastline in Italy, it’s no surprise that seafood takes center stage.

-Ambiance is as essential to me as cuisine, but to my husband, born and raised in Rome, food is everything.
-The great news is that neither of us was disappointed in Puglia.
+Ambiance is as essential to me as cuisine, while for my husband—born and raised in Rome—the food itself is everything.
+The good news: in Puglia, neither of us was disappointed.

-• Both quaint and trendy, Osteria bell’Italia in Cisternino is a backstreet restaurant offering local and international gastronomy with a modern twist.
-Though the restaurant was at capacity and service slow, any frustration we may have felt quickly dissipated when our food arrived.
-I highly recommend this unique Osteria.
+Quaint yet trendy, this backstreet gem blends local and international gastronomy with a modern twist.
+Though the restaurant was at full capacity and service lagged, any impatience dissolved once the food arrived.
+I highly recommend it for those seeking something distinct.

 Photos: property of Designs by Alina.